-Acronym Term Definition Acronym Affairs Schedule for Rating Disabilities that was incurred: As a direct result of armed conflict.
+Acronym Term Definition Affairs Schedule for Rating Disabilities that was incurred: As a direct result of armed conflict.
 As a result of hazardous service.
 In the performance of duty under conditions simulating war.
 Through an instrumentality of war.
 A disability with an assigned medical diagnosis code from the Veterans Affairs Schedule for Rating Disabilities that was deemed presumptive by the VA, i.e., "presumed" to be incurred as a result of combat operations.
 The circumstances or situations that form the basis of a presumptive award are: Service in the Republic of Vietnam (i.e., exposure to Agent Orange).
 Exposure to an officially recognized nuclear event.
 Exposure to mustard gas.
 Held as a Prisoner of War (POW).
 Service in the Persian Gulf War.
-CRP Comprehensive The CRP is a forward-looking document that captures the needs of the Recovery Plan recovering service members (RSMs) and family members; translates those into concrete goals; then provides specific, actionable steps to meet those goals.
-DES Disability Evaluation After a serious injury or illness, a service member's fitness for duty may need to be assessed to determine if they are capable of continuing to System perform military duties.
+CRP Comprehensive Recovery Plan The CRP is a forward-looking document that captures the needs of the recovering service members (RSMs) and family members; translates those into concrete goals; then provides specific, actionable steps to meet those goals.
+DES Disability Evaluation System After a serious injury or illness, a service member's fitness for duty may need to be assessed to determine if they are capable of continuing to perform military duties.
 The process of evaluating a service member's fitness for duty is conducted through the Disability Evaluation System (DES).
-DISC District Injured DISCs are mobilized reserve Marines who are geographically dispersed Support Coordinator throughout the United States to provide assistance to Marines recovering away from military bases, transitioning from active duty or reserve to veteran status, or medically retired to the Temporary Disability Retired List.
-DoD Department of The Department of Defense refers to all four branches of the military.
-Defense FIRP Federal Individual For recovering service members who are assigned a Federal Recovery Recovery Plan Coordinator, the Federal Individual Recovery Plan is a documented plan of care for the total recovery of the service member and family through the phases of recovery, rehabilitation, and reintegration.
-FRC Federal Recovery Coordinator A Veterans Affairs employee who supports the Recovery Care Coordinator Coordinator's efforts while a seriously injured Marine is still on active duty.
-Once the Marine transitions out of the service, the FRC becomes the primary support.
-They help navigate barriers to the services and resources from federal agencies, state and location governments and nonprofit and private sector partners.
-FSR Field Support FSRs are contractors who are geographically dispersed throughout the Representative United States to provide assistance to Marines recovering away from military bases, transitioning from active duty or reserve to veteran status, or medically retired to the Temporary Disability Retired List.
-IDES Integrated Disability The DoD and VA developed the IDES to simultaneously evaluate a Evaluation System wounded, ill or injured service member for continued fitness for duty and VA disability benefits.
+DISC District Injured Support Coordinator DISCs are mobilized reserve Marines who are geographically dispersed throughout the United States to provide assistance to Marines recovering away from military bases, transitioning from active duty or reserve to veteran status, or medically retired to the Temporary Disability Retired List.
+DoD Department of Defense The Department of Defense refers to all four branches of the military.
+FRC Federal Recovery Consultant The Federal Recovery Consultant Office (FRCO) provides enterprise- level consultation services and assistance to VA and DoD care providers and to select Service members, Veterans (SM/V), and their families, caregivers and survivors.
+Nine (9) Federal Recovery Consultants (FRCs) are located at select VA and DoD sites and provide virtual consultation and advocacy services regardless of SM/V location, medical treatment, diagnosis/injury, military branch, or Veteran status.
+FRCs provide SM/V- centric comprehensive advocacy to assist with coordinating care, benefits, and services.
+FSR Field Support Representative FSRs are contractors who are geographically dispersed throughout the United States to provide assistance to Marines recovering away from military bases, transitioning from active duty or reserve to veteran status, or medically retired to the Temporary Disability Retired List.
+IDES Integrated Disability Evaluation System The DoD and VA developed the IDES to simultaneously evaluate a wounded, ill or injured service member for continued fitness for duty and VA disability benefits.
 If the service member is found medically unfit for duty, the IDES gives them a proposed VA disability rating before they leave the service.
-ITA Invitational Travel Travel may be authorized and funded for a non-government employee, Authorization such as a family member, in certain circumstances.
+ITA Invitational Travel Authorization Travel may be authorized and funded for a non-government employee, such as a family member, in certain circumstances.
 Family members or